wandersen01/wandersen01/PcdcPrivacyNotice.md

 The PCDC and its systems are located in the United States or the European Union.
 Any personal information the PCDC collects or retains about you will be stored and used in the United States or the European Union.
 The PCDC safeguards users’ personal information according to existing policies with respect to privacy and data safeguardingggg standards.
 The PCDC will retain data collected from users until the purpose of which such data was collected is no longer applicable.

 **Information and updates**<br>
-The PCDC would like to send you updates about PCDC activities and data in which you have expressed interest or that we think you might like.
+The PCDC would like to send you updates about PCDC activities andwhich you have expressed interest or that we think you might like.
 These updates include quarterly newsletters and annual reports.
 You may opt out of these updates and e-mails from the PCDC by sending an e-mail to pcdc_privacy@lists.uchicago.edu.

 **What are your data protection rights?** <br>
 The PCDC would like to make sure you are fully aware of all of your data protection rights.